LogtalkDotOrg/logtalk3/manuals/sources/libraries/random.rst

 The ``random`` and ``fast_random`` objects always initialize the random generator seed to the same value, thus providing a pseudo random number generator.
 The ``randomize/1`` predicate can be used to initialize the seed with a random value.
+The argument should be a large positive integer.
+In alternative, when using a small integer argument, discard the first dozen random values.

 The ``backend_random`` object abstracts the native backend Prolog compiler random number generator for the basic ``random/1``,